carbon-data-specification/Power-Systems-Data/specifications/cdsc-wg2-03.md

 - `level` - _string_ - (REQUIRED) - The id of the topology level for this PSR.
 -  `name` - _string_ - (OPTIONAL) - A descriptive name to provide additional context to the PSR.

-***TODO: Placeholder spot for where we can decide what rules/guidelines/parameters/suggestions would be good for generating human-readable PSR `id`s*** [Github Issue](https://github.com/carbon-data-specification/Power-Systems-Data/issues/80)

 #### Example
 The following is an example of the endpoint that returns a list of power system resources.
 This LIST endpoint SHOULD only includes the `id`, `name`, and `type` fields.
 It MUST not contain fields of undefined size (such as fields that con contain lists or dicts), as this endpoint is meant to be capable of returning several entries.
 ```